-Evaluation of K-12 Student Readiness to Benefit from Instruction
+Evaluation of K-12 Student Readiness to Benefit from Instruction a review of the materials submitted by the student, including complete transcripts;

 High School Students:

 For students attending high school, the Dean of Enrollment Services or designee will review the materials, and will determine if the student has the abilities and sufficient preparation to benefit from instruction at Santa Monica College.
 The decision of the Dean of Enrollment Services or designee shall be final.
 This determination may be done by [one or more of the following options]: